Transitive Courant algebroids and double symplectic groupoids: Dirac structures and 2-shifted lagrangian groupoids

-where $h=agb^{-1}$ and there is an analogous formula for $B$.
+There is a nice interpretation of the example discussed above as a moduli space of representations.
+Consider an oriented annulus $\Sigma$ with four marked points on each boundary component and let $V\subset \partial \Sigma$ be the set of all these marked points.
 Interestingly, the associated double symplectic groupoid $\mathfrak{X}$ can be identified with the subspace of groupoid morphisms in $\hom (\Pi_1(\Sigma,V),G)$ such that their values on the boundary arcs lie either in $A$ or in $B$ in an alternating fashion, Figure \ref{fig:decsur} illustrates this construction.
 The values of a representation $\rho \in \mathfrak{X}$ on the generators of $\Pi_1(\Sigma,V)$ labeled by $g,h,k,l$ lie in $G$ while the values of $\rho$ on the other indicated generators satisfy $a,a'\in K$ and $b,b'\in H$ and the constraints are $ka'l\in H$, $hb'l\in K$, $hag\in H$, $kbg\in K$.
 The symplectic form on $\mathfrak{X}$ coincides with the one determined by its structure as a decorated moduli space of representations as in \cite{sevmorqua}.

-Other interesting examples of Lie bialgebroids in exact Courant algebroids come from generalised K\"ahler structures that we shall explore in future work. \end{exa} \begin{exa} Suppose that $G$ is a complete Poisson group acting on an integrable Poisson manifold $(M,\pi)$ by a Poisson action.
+Other interesting examples of Lie bialgebroids in exact Courant algebroids come from generalised K\"ahler structures that we shall explore in future work. \end{exa} \begin{exa}[Integration of Lie bialgebroids associated with Poisson actions] There is a natural family of Lie bialgebroids induced by Poisson actions of Poisson groups \cite[\S 4]{liuxubial}.
+Here we describe their double symplectic groupoids according to Theorem \ref{thm:dousym}.
+Suppose that $G$ is a complete connected Poisson group acting on an integrable Poisson manifold $(M,\pi)$ by a Poisson action.
 Let us assume that there is a dressing action of $G$ on $G^*$, the 1-connected integration of the dual Lie algebra $\mathfrak{g}^*$ and so the dressing actions endow $D:=G^* \times G$ with a Lie group structure that integrates the double Lie algebra $\mathfrak{d}=\mathfrak{g} \bowtie \mathfrak{g}^*$ \cite{luphd}.
 Consider the source-simply-connected integration $(\Sigma(M) \rightrightarrows M,\omega_\Sigma)$.
 There is a lifted Poisson action of $G$ on $\Sigma(M)$, denoted by $(a,x)\mapsto a\cdot x$ for all $a\in G$ and all $x\in \Sigma(M)$, and a moment map

 for this action which is a Lie groupoid morphism.
 Consider the lifted $G$-action on $\Sigma(M)$ together with the action of $\Sigma(M)$ on $G$ given by $a\cdot x=a^{\mu(x)}$ for all $a\in G$ and for all $x\in \Sigma(M)$, where $a^u$ denotes the dressing action of $u\in G^*$ on $a$ for all $u\in G^*$.
 Then we have the following property.
 The formula